- SCI+TECH IN THE CITY, short talks in Melbourne co-presented by ASOR, weekly 8 June to 3 August (see Sci+Tech in the City)

-- The next ASOR Natiional Conference will occur within the MODSIM/ASOR/DORS joint conference in Hobart in December 2017
+- The next ASOR National Conference will occur within the MODSIM/ASOR/DORS joint conference in Hobart in December 2017.
+Call for papers now closed, papers and extended abstracts due 28 July 2017.

 About the Australian Society for Operations Research